mostfaswaisi93/pos-test/readme.md

-# point of sale

-A point of sale - Course Laravel Project
+## Laravel - A Point Of Sale Course